LibbyWin/student/README.md

 ```
 which effectively connected mt env.py file to the rest of the code.

+5. When editing my work and going onto preview there was an issue which meant that my recent edits hadnt been updating within the preview.
+To fix this, I had to
+open the chrome developer tool, long click on the reload button, and click on 'Empty cashe and hard reload'.
+This deleted all the recent cashe and forced a roload
+allowing for the new edits to be seen within the previews.
+This happened when using Safari, Chrome and Firefox.

 5. MOBILE APPLICATION DOES IT WORK DOES IT NOT
 DOES IT WORK ON SAFARI/FIREFOX/CHROME                              =========================EDIT========================
 DID YOU USE THE INSPECT TOOL